bhanusunrise/bhanusunrise/README.md

 <h2>Personal</h2>

 - 👋 Hi, I’m @Bhanuka-Rankothge.
-- 🎓 Currently undegraduate in MIT/IT UOK and BIT in UCSC
+- 🎓 First year undegraduate in MIT/IT at University of Kelaniya and BIT in University of Colombo School of Computing.
 - 👀 I’m interested in Learning new things.
 - 💞️ I’m looking for participate on different types of Hackathons and other competitions.
 - 📫 Put a professional message on LinkedIn to make a collaboration.

-<h2>Technologies</h2>
+<h2>Experianced in</h2>

 <table border = 0px>
   <tr border = 0px>